Crimetime Saturday

 Beginning in the 2011–2012 season, the block was reduced to two hours from three to make room for Comedytime Saturday, a one-hour sitcom block, from 8 to 9 p.m.
 ET/PT.
 However, that hour was restored to Crimetime for the 2012–2013 season due to that block never being executed as planned and becoming a basic hour of repeat sitcoms.
 In a few cases, burned off shows such as Made in Jersey have aired in the first or both hours to minimize ratings damage, along with a new episode of Vegas in mid-April 2013 pushed up by a night due to CBS News coverage of the apprehension of the Boston Marathon bombing suspect.

 The Crimetime block was re-reduced to two hours of Saturday night for the 2013–2014 season with the return of Comedytime Saturday, but returned for the full three hours in the 2014–2015 season after a reduction of CBS's comedy schedule.

-In the 2020–21 season and again in the 2021–22 season, Crimetime Saturday was reduced to 1 hour in June and July due to Superstar Racing Experience (only 48 Hours aired during that time frame) the only other interruption is burn offs and Love Island during that time frame.
+In the 2020–21 season and again in the 2021–22 season, Crimetime Saturday was reduced to 1 hour in June and July due to the Superstar Racing Experience (only 48 Hours aired during that time frame); the only other interruptions were burn offs and Love Island during that time frame.
+With the Superstar Racing Experience moving to ESPN and Love Island moving to Peacock, Crimetime was extended back to 2 hours for the 2022–23 season.